How to do a competitor analysis?

 - Marketing

 First, find out who your competitors are.
 Make a distinction between direct and indirect competitors.
-Direct competitors offer the same product or service that you do.
+Direct competitors offer the same product or service that you do, for instance peanut butter.
 Indirect competitors sell a different product or service that aims to satisfy similar needs, providing an alternative to your offering.
+For instance, businesses that sell jam instead of peanut butter; this is a bread spread competitor.
 An indirect competitor may also be located in a region that your company does not focus on.
-Focus your research on your direct competitors.
+Focus your competitive analysis on your direct competitors.

 If you know who your direct competitors are, answer the following questions: